codingdud/codingdud/README.md

 ## Projects

 - ### [PhotoFlow](https://github.com/codingdud/PhotoFlow)
   A dynamic photo sharing application allowing users to upload, comment, and like photos.
 Integrated social features like following users and a real-time notification system.
-Technologies used: React.js, Node.js, MongoDB, Socket.io.

 - ### [AlgoDocHub](https://github.com/codingdud/AlgoDocHub)
   A comprehensive documentation hub for various algorithms and data structures.
 Users can contribute by adding new algorithms or improving existing ones.
-Technologies used: Next.js, Markdown, MongoDB.

 - ### [Minor Project](https://github.com/codingdud/minor-project)
   This project provides a geospatial API to help students find nearby places relevant to their accommodation needs.